Riot to temporarily disable ranked with launch of VALORANT’s Act III | Dot Esports

-VALORANT players will have to wait a little longer before getting stuck into the next ranked season.
+VALORANT players will have to wait a little longer before jumping into the next ranked season.

 Downtime for the patch will begin in North America, Brazil, and LATAM at 8am CT, with Korea, Japan, Oceania, and APAC following shortly after, and finally Europe, Turkey, MENA, and CIS later in the day.